Kaya Jones: Politics

 Jones is a conservative, previously registering as a Democrat but switching after becoming a born-again Christian, and an outspoken supporter of Donald Trump.
 She has appeared on the Fox News show Hannity several times, beginning with an appearance in June 2017.

 In December 2017, Jones announced she had joined the National Diversity Coalition for Trump, where she is listed as a director with the title Native American Ambassador for Trump.
 With this announcement, she began to draw heavy criticism from prominent members of the Native American community, and accusations of being a "pretendian".
 Jones has claimed to have Apache heritage, but Native American journalists state that no Apache tribe claims her, and that there is no confirmation of any Native ancestry for Jones.
-In 2018, Chuck Hoskin Jr., then-Secretary of State of the Cherokee Nation, cited genealogist David Cornsilk in a statement saying that Jones is not a member of any federally recognized Native American tribe.